JETSTAR AIRWAYS PTY LTD

 - because you have committed misconduct at the airport or on a previous flight and we are not satisfied that misconduct will not recur,

 - because you cannot prove you are the person specified in the Booking on which you wish to travel,

 - has been acquired unlawfully,

 - has been acquired from someone other than us or an Authorised Agent,

 - contains an alteration which has not been made by us or an Authorised Agent,

 - if we believe you will attempt to enter a country in which you have landed as a transit passenger without permission,

-- if you have refused to give your travel documents to a member of our staff or allowed us to copy your travel documents, or you have destroyed your travel documents during the flight.
+- if you have refused to give or show your travel documents, or any documents required to enter a state or country, to a member of our staff, or allowed us to copy your travel documents, or you have destroyed your travel documents during the flight.